smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 as an AlliGator plugin) example installed with AlliGator and appearing as submenu item of ``Analysis:Decay Graph`` and as a context menu item of the *Decay Graph*.

+.. rubric:: Footnotes

+..
+[1] The ``import alligator`` statement may result in ambiguities if the Pypi *alligator* package is installed in the Python instance (this is a different beast altogether, dedicated to managing simple offline task queues in Python).
+If that is the case, disambiguate this import statement by ensuring that the AlliGator Python Plugins folder takes precedence in the search path to avoid importing the wrong library.

 Decay Graph example
 +++++++++++++++++++